This program will be administered online for Summer College 2020. Students will NOT report to campus for this program.

 - 0% lateness

-- Assignments (reading and programming) completed by the start of the following class session
+- Assignments (reading and programming) completed by their due dates and times

-- Use of the class’s online Q&A facility if difficulties are encountered outside of office hours
+- Use of online Q&A facility if course-related difficulties are encountered outside of office hours

-Each succeeding day typically begins with a review of previous coverage and proceeds with coverage of new topics, based on the reading assignment given the day before.
-Coverage includes demonstrations of the new concepts and play-alongs allowing students to practice new techniques before having to apply them in daily homework assignments.
-Students must bring their laptops to class in order to participate in play-alongs.
+Each day typically begins with a review of previous coverage and proceeds with coverage of new topics based on the reading assignment given the day before.
+Coverage includes demonstrations of the new concepts and play-alongs, which allow students to practice new techniques before having to apply them in daily homework assignments.

 Dr. Robert J. Irwin

-Dr. Irwin is a recently retired SU Faculty member from the Department of Electrical Engineering and Computer Science at Syracuse University.
-He has served as Assistant Professor of Computer Science at SUNY Oswego, was visiting faculty at Hamilton College, and has also taught at Le Moyne College and Pace University.
-Prior to returning to academic life, Robert was a research engineer at TextWise, LLC., natural language processing specialists in Syracuse and the Director of Software Engineering for Applied Intelligence Systems, Inc., an AI development firm in New York City.
-He was also a member of the research staff at Riverside Research Institute and a project manager at Merrill Lynch in New York City.
+Dr. Irwin is a recently retired Syracuse University faculty member from the Department of Electrical Engineering and Computer Science.
+He has served as an assistant professor of computer science at SUNY Oswego, was visiting faculty at Hamilton College, and has also taught at Le Moyne College and Pace University.
+Prior to returning to academic life, Robert was a research engineer at TextWise, LLC. (natural language processing specialists in Syracuse), and the Director of Software Engineering for Applied Intelligence Systems, Inc. (an AI development firm in New York City).
+Irwin was also a member of the research staff at Riverside Research Institute and a project manager at Merrill Lynch in New York City.
 His chief research interests lie in theoretical computer science, and he has published in the areas of generalized dynamical systems, high-order theory of computation and complexity, and artificial intelligence.